percona/k8spg-docs/docs/minikube.md

         $ kubectl apply -f deploy/cr.yaml
         ```

-3. Check the Operator and replica set Pods status.
-The creation process may take some time and is over when both
+3. The creation process may take some time.
+When the process is over your
-    Operator and replica set Pods have reached their Running status:
+    cluster will obtain the `ready` status.
+You can check it with the following
+    command:

     ``` {.bash data-prompt="$" }
     $ kubectl get pg -n postgres-operator